Frequently asked questions

 The steering committee will identify criteria through which all goals will be vetted and discussed, and will consider the direction of the plan as a whole when narrowing down the goals submitted by work groups in fall 2017.

 This plan is designed to provide high-level, big-picture guidelines for 2019-2025.
 Goals will be broad, rather than prescriptive, allowing for teams and areas across campus to develop specific implementation plans.
-We have defined elements of the plan on our strategic plan website.

 Work groups will organize themselves and may choose to meet in the summer.
 First drafts of recommended goals and initiatives will be due in September 2017, and each group can determine how best to meet that deadline.
-Visit our strategic plan website for a full timeline of the plan.

 Work group co-chairs were selected by the strategic plan co-sponsors, charged with staffing their work group teams.
 Work groups may choose to create task groups to provide targeted support or research within a given area.
 This pool of volunteers is being collected on an ongoing basis via our online sign-up form.

 A writing group is built into the structure of the strategic plan, with a representative assigned to each of the five work groups.
 This writing group will collect information from work group and task group meetings, and come together to craft the language of the plan.
-See the plan’s full structure at our strategic plan website.